Saksham-Jaiswal/Automotive-Ind-DA-Engage-22/templates/readme.txt

-This folder will contain all the templates of your website Basically all the front end of the website i.e. your html, css , js etc..
+This folder contains all the templates of the application.
+Basically all the routes of the web application